openstack/charm-deployment-guide/deploy-guide/source/app-nova-cells.rst

 Overview
 ++++++++

-Since Pike all OpenStack charm deployments have two cells: cell0 which is used to store instances which failed to get scheduled and cell1 which is an active compute cell.
-As of the 18.11 charm release multiple nova cells can be created when deploying a cloud or an existing deployment can be extended to add additional cells.
+As of the 18.11 charm release, with OpenStack Rocky and later, multiple nova cells can be created when deploying a cloud or an existing deployment can be extended to add additional cells.

+Prior to Rocky, and since Pike, all OpenStack charm deployments have two
+cells: cell0 which is used to store instances which failed to get scheduled and cell1 which is an active compute cell.
+Additional cells are not supported by the charms prior to Rocky.

 Nova Cells v2 Topology
 ++++++++++++++++++++++